cxsquared/portfolio-v3/src/pages/tutorials/creating-a-visual-novel-in-unity/index.md

 ---
 This tutorial will help you create a basic visual novel framework that you can use your own story and art in, as well as expand upon the framework itself with more functionality.
 I will say I’m not the best Unity dev and there are probably better ways to lay out this framework but this will give you a good start if you want to quickly get started with game development.
 You can see and download the games [source code on Github](https://github.com/cxsquared/Visual-Novel-Tutorial).

 A lot of this tutorial was adapted and inspired from TheHappieCat’s tutorial on the same subject.
 You can check out her [channel on Youtube](https://www.youtube.com/user/TheHappieCat) for more awesome game development videos.
-If you’d like a more in-deepth look at the basics I recomend checkout out [Unity’s documentation](http://docs.unity3d.com/Manual/UnityBasics.html).
+If you’d like a more in-deepth look at the basics I recommend checkout out [Unity’s documentation](http://docs.unity3d.com/Manual/UnityBasics.html).

 ## Planning